 Get yourself outside under the stars if it’s clear, pull up a deck chair, and scan the star clusters, nebulae, and even see other galaxies with your binoculars.
 Their lower power makes them just perfect for objects such as the larger open clusters, giving you great views and of course as you get to use both eyes, providing almost a 3D view.
 Just taking in the whole night sky scene and aimlessly wandering along the band of the Milky Way is also Read more →

 Red supergiant Betelgeuse sits at Orion’s left shoulder in the northern winter sky.
 Everyone has probably looked at it, in this striking constellation.
 But you will never see it again as just a boring point of light.
 It is a turbulent, volatile monster of a star on a one way trip to destruction in a supernova.

 Maybe just a few million years old, Betelgeuse has evolved at a rapid rate due to its large mass, it is a live fast die young star.
 In fact it is so large that if it was Read more →

 Look no further, with this page you can keep track of the planets daily, telling you where they are in the sky if visible, with rising/setting times, and highest points.
 Also information about how long you’ll be able to see them in the night sky, with detailed descriptions of each.
-Apart from Uranus and Neptune, it’s possible to see all with your unaided eyes.
-Read more →
+Apart from Neptune, it is possible to see all with your unaided eyes.